CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/08-create-window-query-functions.md

----
-lab:
-    title: 'Use window functions'
-    module: 'Additional exercises'
----
-# Use window functions
+# Lab 08: Use window functions
+### Estimated Duration: 30 minutes

-In this exercise, you'll apply window functions on the **Adventureworks** database.
+In this Lab, you'll apply window functions on the **Adventureworks** database.

-> **Note**: This exercise assumes you have created the **Adventureworks** database.
+### Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Ranking function
+- Task 2: Aggregation function by partition

-## Ranking function
+## Task 1: Ranking function

 Let's start by creating a query that uses a window function to return a ranking value.